 As well as earning a 93% satisfaction rate amongst those taking part, the project has, to date, helped to identify gaps in local services for this patient group, including help with arthritis, carers support, and access to rural transport.
 What’s more, signposting to sources of financial advice has enabled 77 of the 1,100 participants to access collective benefits of more than £307,000, which would otherwise have gone unclaimed.

-Judith Long, Research Manager at Hull and East Yorkshire Hospitals NHS Trust says:
+Judith Long, Research Manager at Hull University Teaching Hospitals NHS Trust says:

 “This project is so innovative because it looks beyond what’s physically wrong with a person and considers the other things which can have a detrimental impact on a person’s health and well-being.

 “Rather than being professionally led, it uses a person-centred approach so the response focuses on what matters most to the individual.
 Financial difficulties, caring for a loved one, or even something as simple as having no one to talk to can have a huge impact on how well a person feels, so one of our aims was to look at how we can help in these situations, whilst raising awareness of the variety of resources available in the community and voluntary sector.